pradeepgudipati/WhatsAppImageBomberPython/README.md

 ### How to use in Windows
 1. Download and install Python from https://python.org
-2. Download my script WBomb_Chrome from here
+2. Download the script WA_Image_Text_Bomber from here
 3. Install the required packages
     * Install the Windows application [Autoit](https://www.autoitscript.com/site/autoit/downloads/)
     * Download the [PyAutoit package](https://pypi.org/project/PyAutoIt/) and run below command (Do not try pip install as it fails) and run the below inside the unzipped folder